-2.5.4.
-Default and Approvals

-Our model suggests that search behavior should predict default behavior of borrowers ex post, conditional on observables.
-Defining $\hat{\lambda}(s)$ to be the share of high type borrowers among loans realized after s inquiries (loan applications), the model implies that the average default rate of borrowers with s inquiries should be $\hat{\lambda}(s)(1-x_h) + (1-\hat{\lambda}(s))(1-x_l)$.
-If $\hat{\lambda}(s)$ is declining in s (as in Figure 1), then borrowers with a large number of inquiries should be less likely to repay the lender ex post if $x_h > x_l$.
-Figure 1D illustrates this for our simulated set of borrowers in our scenario with highly informative screening.

-Similarly, the probability that a loan application is approved for a borrower with s searches is $\hat{\lambda}(s)p_h + (1 - \hat{\lambda}(s))p_l$.
-Since the type of a borrower who applies for a loan after many searches is of lower average quality, those with high inquiry counts are more likely to be rejected upon the in-depth review.
-As a result, lenders are more likely to reject borrowers who search more, even if the number of searches is unobservable.
-Figure 1D shows this decreasing relationship between application approval probability and inquiry counts for our simulated data.
-Note that in the baseline model, in which approvals are not informative, the default and approval probabilities are independent of the number of inquiries.
+1 are accepted with equal probability, $p_h=p_l$, the model's predictions equal that of a model without 1 2 approvals, only with rescaled search costs.
+2 3 2.5.4.
+Default and Approvals 3 4 Our model suggests that search behavior should predict default behavior of borrowers ex post, 4 5 conditional on observables.
+Defining $\hat{\lambda}(s)$ to be the share of high type borrowers among loans 5 6 realized after s inquiries (loan applications), the model implies that the average default rate of 6 7 borrowers with s inquiries should be $\hat{\lambda}(s)(1-x_h)+(1-\hat{\lambda}(s))(1-x_l)$.
+If $\hat{\lambda}(s)$ is declining in 7 8 s (as in Figure 1), then borrowers with a large number of inquiries should be less likely to repay 8 9 the lender ex post if $x_h > x_l$.
+Figure 1D illustrates this for our simulated set of borrowers in our 9 .0 scenario with highly informative screening.
+10 1 Similarly, the probability that a loan application is approved for a borrower with s searches is 11 .2 $\hat{\lambda}(s)p_h + (1-\hat{\lambda}(s))p_l$.
+Since the type of a borrower who applies for a loan after many searches 12 .3 is of lower average quality, those with high inquiry counts are more likely to be rejected upon 13 .
+4 the in-depth review.
+As a result, lenders are more likely to reject borrowers who search more, 14 .
+5 even if the number of searches is unobservable.
+Figure 1D shows this decreasing relationship 15 .
+6 between application approval probability and inquiry counts for our simulated data.
+Note that in 16 .7 the baseline model, in which approvals are not informative, the default and approval probabilities 17 .
+8 are independent of the number of inquiries.
+18 .
+9 2.5.5.
+Summary 19 20 20 21 The equilibrium of our augmented search model yields the following testable predictions: 21 22 1.
+A non-degenerate distribution of borrower search 22 23 2.
+Equilibrium price dispersion in realized interest rates 23 2.4 3.
+A possibly non-monotone or non-decreasing relationship between realized interest rates and 24 2.5 search 25 6 4.
+A possibly non-monotone or non-decreasing relationship between search and default 26 27 5.
+A possibly non-monotone or non-decreasing relationship between search and rejection 27 8.8 6.
+Placebo: Groups that are highly unlikely to have their application rejected (as p_z approaches 28 9 1) show a monotonically decreasing relationship between search and realized interest rates.
+29 30 Predictions 1 and 2 are common to search models.
+Predictions 3-5 distinguish the model with 30 31 informative screening from a benchmark model without approvals.
+Prediction 6 offers an additional 31 32 test: if there is a segment of the population whose applications are never rejected, then this 32 population should behave according to the benchmark search model.

-2.5.5.
-Summary

-The equilibrium of our augmented search model yields the following testable predictions:

-- 1. a non-degenerate distribution of borrower search; - 2. equilibrium price dispersion in realized interest rates; - 3. a possibly non-monotone or non-decreasing relationship between realized interest rates and search; - 4. a possibly non-monotone or non-decreasing relationship between search and default; - a possibly non-monotone or non-decreasing relationship between search and rejection; - 6. placebo: groups that are highly unlikely to have their application rejected (as p_z approaches 1) show a monotonically decreasing relationship between search and realized interest rates.

-Predictions 1 and 2 are common to search models.
-Predictions 3-5 distinguish the model with informative screening from a benchmark model without approvals.
-Prediction 6 offers an additional test: if there is a segment of the population whose applications are never rejected, then this population should behave according to the benchmark search model.
 We verify the model's predictions using data from the mortgage market below.20

-20Settings outside of the mortgage market also feature search and screening.
-In the labor market, for instance, unemployed workers are less likely to find a job the longer they have been searching.
-Through the lens of our model, this arises if some workers are low productivity and employers interview to reveal workers' type.
-Low type workers would both be willing to accept lower wages and have long unemployment durations in response to a low probability of converting an interview into a job.
-Jarosch and Pilossoph (2019) developed a model in which the long-term unemployed are statistically discriminated against because they are more likely to be low type.

-AGARWAL ET AL.